woeiru/lab/dot/ans/roles/system_preferences/tasks/shortcuts.md

 To customize the shortcut settings:

 1. Modify the shortcut configurations in the "Configure global shortcuts" and "Configure custom shortcuts" tasks.
-2. Adjust the content of the custom shortcut files in the "Create custom shortcut files" task.
+2. To add new global shortcuts for specific applications, add a new item to the loop in the "Configure global shortcuts" task, specifying the appropriate section (usually in the format `org.kde.<application>.desktop`), option (usually `_launch` for launching applications), and the desired shortcut value.
-3. Update the `plasmashellstaterc` configuration if needed.
+3. Adjust the content of the custom shortcut files in the "Create custom shortcut files" task.
-4. To add new global shortcuts, add a new item to the loop in the "Configure global shortcuts" task, specifying the appropriate section, option, and value.
+4. Update the `plasmashellstaterc` configuration if needed.

 (The rest of the document remains the same)